MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 ## Skill based free-for-all game, with expansion

-A very common scenario is attempting to match players together based on skill.
+A very common scenario is attempting to match players together based on *skill*.
 In this example, the queue will require players' skill attributes to be within 0.2, increasing over time to 0.5.
 For tickets waiting more than 30 seconds, any skill difference is allowed.

 The values for this example are chosen assuming the ranges of available skills are between 0 and 1.
 These should be adjusted to fit the range of values your title uses to track the skills of its players, as well as how much emphasis is placed on skill over the speed of a match.